UC Merced Undergraduate Students

 - You will write a summary/report of the work you have done in the lab and will present it to the lab group at the end of semester

-I recruit graduate students through the Quantitative Systems Biology Graduate Program at UC Merced.
+Graduate students interested in joining the Edwards Lab, should take a look at the Quantitative Systems Biology Graduate Program at UC Merced.

-Research in the lab is heavily interdisciplinary, so we have interests in diverse areas including genomics, phylogenetics, population genetics, ecology, behavior, morphology and conservation.
-We primarily focus on herpetofauna, and I have worked with frogs, salamanders, lizards, snakes and turtles.
-I welcome the opportunity to work with those who have similarly interdisciplinary interests, but may also be interested in purely genetic/genomic projects.
-We have a state of the art molecular lab, and access to a range of different core facilities here at UC Merced, including a stable isotope lab, environmental analytical facility, microscopy facility and spatial analysis labs.
+Research in the lab is heavily interdisciplinary.
+I have interests in diverse areas including genomics, phylogenetics, population genetics, ecology, behavior, morphology and conservation.
+Work is primarily focused on herpetofauna, and I have a few main systems I focus on.
+I welcome the opportunity to work with those who have similarly interdisciplinary interests, and want to develop independent projects within the systems I focus on.
+I am also interested in purely genetic/genomic projects.
+My lab is a state of the art molecular lab, and at UC Merced we have access to a range of different core facilities, including a stable isotope lab, environmental analytical facility, microscopy facility and spatial analysis labs.

-UC Merced offers competitive Teaching Assistantships, many internal fellowships (both for current and incoming students) and cheap living costs compared to other UC campuses.
-We are very close to the Sierra’s, which offers ample opportunities for those who like to explore the great outdoors, including proximity to Yosemite National Park!
+UC Merced offers competitive Teaching Assistantships, many internal fellowships (both for current and incoming students) and affordable living costs compared to other UC campuses.
+There are numerous competitive internal fellowships for recruits and current students at UC Merced.
+Merced is also very close to the Sierra Nevada, which offers ample opportunities for those who like to explore the great outdoors, including proximity to Yosemite National Park!

-If you are interested in applying to graduate school at UC Merced and working in the Edwards Lab, please contact me ahead of time so we can talk about your goals and interests.
+If you are interested in applying to graduate school at UC Merced and training in the Edwards Lab, please contact me ahead of time so we can talk about your goals and interests.

 I am always interested in talking with those who have an interest in joining the Edwards Lab for postdoctoral work.
 I occasionally have funding for postdocs, but am also interested in chatting with those that would like to apply for fellowship funding or other grant funding.